cruciux/gamajin/README.md

 If you're running locally, navigate to http://localhost:9000 - you will gain control of a small red square.
 Use WSAD keys to move the unit around.

-You should see other connected clients (if you open a few more tabs) move around!
+You should see other connected clients move around (if you open a few more tabs sadly..!)

 ![alt text](https://cloud.githubusercontent.com/assets/1318966/7122788/882b73f0-e215-11e4-89fe-9994d9a5a591.png "Screenshot of unit")